enkeboll/FIS-attendance-server/docs/models.md

 We define a custom AnonymousUser class that represents a non-logged user.
-It extends the AnonymousUserMixing provided by flask-loginmanager we deny all permissions and affirm that this user is not an admin
+It extends the AnonymousUserMixin provided by flask-loginmanager we deny all permissions and affirm that this user is not an admin

 ```